-Curiosity in a child can be defined as the combination of a complex thought and the desire to know more about anything and everything unknown.
-Hence, today, when children are made to learn through technological education, colourful and pictorial content makes them understand more, which, in turn, leads to an increase in their curiosity level.
+A child’s curiosity can be described as a combination of complex thoughts and an intense desire to know more about anything and everything unknown.
+Today, when children are taught to learn through technologies, colorful and pictorial content makes them understand better, which, in turn, leads to an increase in their level of curiosity.

-Moreover, with technological education becoming common around the world, children are becoming more and more aware of their surroundings.
-A student can reach out to the world in just a click from any corner, and so their desire to grab more information about the outside world increases tremendously.
+With technology-based education gaining prevalence around the world, children are becoming increasingly aware of their surroundings.
+Any information is now just a click away and therefore, students’ desire to grab more information about the outside world has increased significantly.

-Digitisation of education surely has resulted in engaging a high number of children across the world in studying as compared to the primitive or the usual ways.
-In fact, the flashing and streaming of digital content in front of numerous eye balls has undoubtedly increased the learning and grasping power of students.
+Digitization of education has surely resulted in engaging a large number of children’s interest in the study, which is quite impossible using the traditional teaching approach.
+In fact, the flashing and streaming of digital content in front of numerous eyeballs have undoubtedly increased the grasping as well as retaining power of students.

-Another important factor that closely associates technology with curiosity is that digital content might catch the interest of even the most disinterested child.
-The child might not be interested in learning, but will surely be curious to know what’s flashing in front of him.
+Another important factor is that digital content is able to capture the interest of even the most disinterested child in the classroom.
+The child may not be interested in learning but will surely be curious to know what’s flashing in front of him/her.

-Technology has made education more accessible, thereby making it possible to feed and satisfy curiosity with knowledge.
+Technology has made education more accessible, thereby making it possible to feed and satisfy students’ curiosity with knowledge.
 Technology has made educational content graphic-oriented, making study fun and taking pressure off it.
-It means that apart from study-related content, students can feed their curiosity by reading and browsing through the huge educational data available via digitisation to increase their knowledge.
+It means that apart from study-related content, students can feed their curiosity by reading and browsing huge educational data available.

 One should not forget the famous phrase “Curiosity is the mother of all inventions”.
-With our current young but future generation becoming curious with nearly everything in their lives, we can rest assured that the world tomorrow will unquestionably be a highly advanced and a better place to live.
+With our young but future generation getting curious with nearly everything in their lives, we can rest assured that the world tomorrow will unquestionably be a highly advanced and a better place to live in.